shubham769/Movie-rating-review-NLTK/README.md

 In this repo we will analyzing the movie rating review for natural languages processing using NLTK.

 Steps:
-* We will use movie review datset by NLTK
+* We will use movie review dataset by NLTK
 * Use nltk corpora
 * tokenize the words
 * Build a Bag-of-Words Model